 Limestone University's Department of Business & Economics was accredited by the Accreditation Council for Business Schools and Programs (ACBSP) in 2017.
 ACBSP is a specialized global business accreditation body following the Baldrige model focused on teaching excellence and continuous improvement.
 ACBSP evaluates business programs in areas of leadership, strategic planning, stakeholder relationships, quality of academic programs, faculty credentials, and quality improvement.

-In conjunction with ACBSP, the Business & Economics Programs at Limestone College are continually looking to improve.
+In conjunction with ACBSP, the Business & Economics Programs at Limestone University are continually looking to improve.
 Each year we test our seniors in all areas of business and compare our results against other ACBSP accredited schools.
 Our goal is to consistently perform at or above the 50th percentile in all subject areas.
 Below are our results for the past three academic years:

 Click the button below to find out how students in each concentration Limestone offers performed on this standardized test compared to other colleges and universities.